commonhaus/foundation/policies/trademark-policy.md

 ### What is a trademark?

-A trademark is a word, phrase, symbol or design, or a combination of words, phrases, symbols or designs, that identifies and distinguishes the source of the goods of one party from those of others.
+A *trademark* is a word, phrase, symbol or design, or a combination of words, phrases, symbols or designs, that identifies and distinguishes the source of the goods of one party from those of others.

-A service mark is the same as a trademark, except that it identifies and distinguishes the source of a service rather than a product.
+A *service mark* is the same as a trademark, except that it identifies and distinguishes the source of a service rather than a product.

-"Trade dress" or "get up" refers to the look and feel of the packaging, which in this context can include the layout, colors, images, and design choices in a web page.
+[*Trade dress*](https://www.inta.org/topics/trade-dress/) or "get up" refers to the look and feel of the packaging, which in this context can include the layout, colors, images, and design choices in a web page.

 Throughout this Policy, the terms "trademark" and "mark" refer to both trademarks, service marks and trade dress.
 However, the use of a word is "not as a trademark" when it is used functionally as part of the software program, for example, in a file, folder, directory, or path name.
 Use in this way is not a trademark infringement.

 ### What is "likelihood of confusion"?